ngesa254/Liquid-Sigfox-Workshop/README.md

 Liquid Telecom IoT Workshop
 ===========================

-💻 ⚡️  📺 Content of IoT workshops
+💻 ⚡️  📺 End to end Content of IoT workshops

 This repository contains the documentation and materials of IoT workshops held by Liquid Telecom.
 Each workshop covers a different subset of the content below, and each chapter's materials are collected in a separate folder.